 A reading text analysis tool

-Drat is a tool that analyzes reading texts and produces a brief report which gives a readability score (according to the Dale-Chall readability formula) and the number of uncommon words (based on the General Service List) in the text.
+Drat is a tool that analyzes reading texts and produces a brief report which gives a readability score and the number of uncommon words (according to the General Service List) in the text.
 It also lists all of these uncommon words (if you choose the verbose option).

 Drat supports docx, odt, ods, odp files as well as text files and urls.